0x6c71777172656474/airdrop/README.md

-# Claimed-based airdrop contract example
+# Claim-based airdrop contract example

 Contract is designed to execute an airdrop of a specific ERC20 token to a pre-defined list of recipient addresses.
 The contract includes security measures such as role-based access control, time locks for claims, and protection against duplicate claims, ensuring a fair and secure token distribution.